 The next step is to examine the potential use of multispecies models in the implementation of a multispecies approach to fisheries management in NAFO, specifically the assemblage of a multispecies MSE where the GadCap multispecies model will be used as an operating model (msMSE).
 The resulting multispecies MSE framework will be used for a preliminary assessment of the ecological and economic consequences of different management strategies.
 Potential alternative multispecies reference points and HCRs as well as single species based HCRs can be tested within this msMSE framework, evaluating the impacts and yields both for the target species and the key interacting species.
-Different alternatives are available, from a whole MSE framework incorporating uncertainty in different elements of the management procedure, to a more simple approach where GadCap is the only model used to test different management strategies.
+Different alternatives are available, from a whole MSE framework incorporating uncertainty in different elements of the management strategies.
 The project will evaluate the potential to develop and use these different configurations, and produce an initial configuration of the multispecies MSE framework for the Flemish Cap.